 It’s normal for there to be a slight delay before your latest step count is displayed.
 However, if there is a very long delay, your watch may have low GPS signals or may not have a good network connection.

 Why is my step count inaccurate on my watch?

 The steps recorded by your watch are an estimate and may vary from the actual step count.
 This is because certain factors can affect how steps are recorded.
 For example, on some watches, steps are only counted when there is hand movement.
 So, if you push a lawnmower or do an exercise with no hand movement, steps may not be recorded.
 Other factors, such as environmental conditions or skin conditions, may also affect how well steps are recorded.

-Why are the steps on my Galaxy Watch different from the steps on my phone?
+Why are the steps on my watch different from the steps on my phone?

 Your watch and phone record steps separately.
 However, you can sync the watch and phone through Samsung Health, so all of your steps will be added together in one step count.

 Using the connected phone, open the Galaxy Wearable app, and then swipe to and tap Samsung Health.
-Tap the Step Tracker, tap More Options, and then tap View your step count data.
+Tap the Step Tracker, tap More Options (the three vertical dots), and then tap View your step count data.
 Choose All steps as your step count source.
 Now both your watch and phone will be synced, and their total will appear in Samsung Health.

 Other answers that might help

 or text SMSCARE to 62913 for 24/7 live support

 Schedule in-home, walk-in, or mail-in service with our easy service diagnosis and scheduling tool